vibhav-gupta1989/keras2cpp/README.md

 # Run Instructions

 ### Step 1:
-Create and train a model in Python on the mnist dataset and run the prediction on a sample image.
+Create and train a model in Python on the mnist dataset, save a sample image and run the prediction on a sample image.
 ```
 cd example
 python mnist_cnn_one_iteration.py